superbryndev/gatekeeper/README.md

 - Verify the API endpoint is accessible
 - Consider implementing retry logic for network issues

-**High fraud scores for legitimate users**
-- Review your fraud threshold settings
-- Check if users are on VPNs or corporate networks
-- Consider implementing a feedback mechanism to improve accuracy

 **CORS errors**
 - Ensure your domain is whitelisted in your Gatekeeper dashboard